phpstreamserver/docs/docs/general/quick-start.md

 # Quick Start

-Follow these steps to get started with PHPStreamServer and run your first application on it!
+Follow these steps to get started with PHPStreamServer and run your first application.
-In this example, we'll run a basic HTTP server and general purpose worker.
+In this example, you will set up a basic HTTP server and a general-purpose worker.

-### Install composer packages
+### Install Composer Packages

 ```bash
 $ composer require phpstreamserver/core phpstreamserver/http-server
 ```

-### Configure a simple server
+### Configure a Simple Server

 ```php title="server.php"
 use Amp\Http\Server\HttpErrorException;